buzdale/RDSTools/README.md

+####describeRDS.go

-Uses AWS API to get info about database instances. export AWS_REGION= whatever your region is
+###Uses AWS API to get info about database instances.
+export AWS_REGION= whatever your region is

 USAGE: describeRDS -d <dbInstance>
-       describeRDS -l
+        describes Database Instance - If blank describes all in the Region. describeRDS -l
         lists databaseInstances in region
-If you leave it blank you will get all of them.# RDSTools
+       describeRDS -f <dbInstance>
+        Shows free storage in GBytes for dbInstance.
+If left blank will fail.